MirraLis/x64-calc-popper-shellcode/README.md

 nasm -f bin calc_peb.nasm -o calc_peb.bin
 ```

+You can also used the compiled calc_peb.bin if you like.

 ## Notes

 - Written as a learning exercise — payload target is calc.exe